top of page

 PATIENTS WITH RESPIRATORY SYMPTOMS

-Patients with respiratory symptoms are required to:
+Patients with respiratory symptoms are required to wear a face mask in the practice.

 COVID-POSITIVE PATIENTS